okta/workflows-templates/workflows/generate_unique_emails/readme.md

 2. Inside the folder you should see 9 flows.
 Check for below main flows which triggers the emailGeneration based on your Domain and Mailsystem.
     1. Okta-New-Email-Generation
     2. Google-Email-Generation
-    3. O365-Email-Generation
+    3. Office365-Email-Generation
     4. MultiDomain-Email-Generation
 3. Depend on your email domain use one of the above flow.
 Only enable one of the above 4 flows.
 4. Enable other subflows.
-5. Establish the connections to the target apps inside the main workflow you choose, O365,GoogleApps and Okta.
+5. Establish the connections to the target apps inside the main workflow you choose, whether it's Office365, GoogleApps or Okta.
 6. Create a String array attribute in Okta called proxyAddresses.
 7. Based on which ever flow you select from above in step 4, open the email-Generation flow and in the end add the ProxyAddresses attribute to the update card and map it as per screenshot below